sara-nl/clouddocs/UvA-20170201/partA.markdown

 * Locate the section _Public SSH Key_ (if needed, click the *<i class="fa fa-info-circle"></i> Info* icon) and click on the blue edit icon <i class="fa fa-pencil-square-o" style="color:#0098c3;"></i>.
 * Paste the content of your public SSH key file into the text box.
 * There is no _Save_ button; click outside the text box to complete your action (e.g.: on the words "Public SSH Key").
-* Check the contents of box against your public key and verify they match: it should start with `ssh-rsa AAAAB`...
+* Check the contents of the text box against your public key and verify they match: it should start with `ssh-rsa AAAAB`...

 ### 3. My first VM

-Using the HPC Cloud revolves around making Virtual Machines (VM).
-We provide several **Apps** in the HPC Cloud to facilitate creating simple VMs.
+Using the HPC Cloud revolves around building Virtual Machines (VM).
+SURFsara provides several **Apps** readily available in  the HPC Cloud UI, to facilitate creating simple VMs.
 Apps are ready-made `appliances` for you to copy and use.

-These are steps to build your first VM from one of the Apps, you will see detailled instructions below.
+These are the steps to build your first VM from one of the Apps, detailed instructions will follow:

 * Import a pre-made `image` with a Linux operating system installed.
 * Review the shape of the VM (so-called `template`).
 * Instantiate the `template` to create your first VM.
 * Access your VM and shut it down.

-Let's run your first VM on the HPC Cloud.
+Let's run your first VM on the HPC Cloud!

 #### Import an appliance from the AppMarket